MicrosoftDocs/windows-itpro-docs/windows/keep-secure/change-the-tpm-owner-password.md

     >**Important:**  Clearing the TPM can result in the loss of data.
 To avoid data loss, make sure you have a backup or recovery method for any data protected or encrypted by the TPM.

 -   **Turn off the TPM**   If you want to keep all existing keys and data intact, and you want to disable the services that are provided by the TPM, you can turn it off.
 For more info, see [Initialize and Configure Ownership of the TPM](initialize-and-configure-ownership-of-the-tpm.md#bkmk-onoff).
+This option is only available for TPM 1.2.

 ## Change the TPM owner password

 The following procedure provides the steps that are necessary to change the TPM owner password.

 **To change the TPM owner password**

+If you have opted specifically to preserve the TPM Owner Password, you can use the saved Password to change to a new Password.

 1. Open the TPM MMC (tpm.msc).
 If the **User Account Control** dialog box appears, confirm that the action it displays is what you want, and then click **Yes**.
 2. In the **Actions** pane, click **Change Owner Password**.